-It’s week 3 of the LIVESTRONG.COM 30-day squat challenge!
-You’re halfway done and well on your way to a stronger, more toned lower body.
+It’s week 3 of the LIVESTRONG.COM 30-Day Squat Challenge!
+You’re halfway done and well on your way to stronger, more toned glutes.

 Video of the Day

-But if you’re getting a little bored with regular squats (you’ve done about 1,000 squats already), here are some options to shake things up.
+But if you’re getting a little bored with regular squats (you’ve done about 1,000 squats already!), here are some options to shake things up.
 They’re divided into beginner, intermediate and advanced, but feel free to mix and match according to your fitness and ability level (as well as which ones you like the best).

 Read more: 12 MORE Squat Variations to Try

 Beginner Squat Variations